OHDSI/WhiteRabbit/docs/WhiteRabbit.md

 WhiteRabbit has three modes to generate fake data:

-1. If no values are scanned (i.e. the column in the scan report doesn't contain values, only "List truncated..."), WhiteRabbit will generate random strings or numbers for that column.
+1. If no values have been scanned (i.e. the column in the scan report doesn't contain values), WhiteRabbit will generate random strings or numbers for that column.
 2. If there are values scanned, WhiteRabbit will generate the data by choosing from the scan values.
-Data generation is either based on the frequencies of the values, or generated in a uniform way.
+Values are sampled either based on the frequencies of the values, or sampled uniformly (if this option selected).
 3. If the column only contains unique values (each value has a frequency of 1, e.g. for primary keys), the generated column will be kept unique.

-By default, WhiteRabbit will generate fake data based on the frequency of the values in the scan report.
 The following options are available for generating fake data:

 * "Max rows per table" sets the number of rows of each output table.
 By default, it is set to 10,000.
 * By checking the "Uniform Sampling" box will generate the fake data in a uniform way.
-The frequency of each of the values will be set to 1, but the value sampling will be random.
+The frequency of each of the values will be treated as being 1, but the value sampling will still be random.
 This increases the chance that each of the values in the scan report is at least once represented in the output data.